grafana/metrictank/docs/tools.md

     	Number of partitions to load concurrently on startup. (default 1) -keyspace string
-    	Cassandra keyspace to store metricDefinitions in. (default "metrictank") -num-conns int
+    	Cassandra keyspace to store metricDefinitions in. (default "metrictank") -max-stale duration
+    	exclude series that have not been seen for this much time.  use 0 to disable (default 1h0m0s) -num-conns int
     	number of concurrent connections to cassandra (default 10) -num-partitions int